University Charter of Student Rights

 Within the context of the University Mission and core values, this Charter of Student Rights and Responsibilities sets out the fundamental rights and responsibilities of students and their organisations at The University of Western Australia.

 It recognises that excellence in teaching and learning requires students to be active participants in their educational experience.
-It upholds the ethos that in addition to the University's role of awarding formal academic qualifications to students, the University must strive to instil in all students independent scholarly learning, critical judgement, academic integrity and ethical sensitivity.
+It upholds the ethos that in addition to the University's role of awarding formal academic qualifications to students, the University must strive to instill in all students independent scholarly learning, critical judgement, academic integrity and ethical sensitivity.

 The Charter also recognises that students are central to a dynamic University community.
 In doing so, the University recognises the importance of student rights, responsibilities and opinion, and encourages diversity within the student body.